West Nile Virus

 West Nile Virus (WNV) is a cause of neurological disease and death in humans.
 WNV reached North America in 1999, resulting in a large and dramatic outbreak that continued to spread throughout the USA in the following years.
 The US WNV outbreak (1999-2010) highlighted the risk posed by importation of vector-borne pathogens outside of their normal range.
 Since, the virus has spread and is now widely established from Canada to Venezuela.

-The Native Antigen Company offers a range of recombinant WNV antigens and highly specific monoclonal antibodies to support research into the infection and assay development.
+The Native Antigen Company offers a range of recombinant West Nile virus antigens and highly specific monoclonal antibodies to support research into the infection and assay development.

 West Nile Virus Background